 Is your firewood wet or dry?

-If you are outdoors in boreal forest biomes worldwide, it is of primary importance to protect yourself against wind and wetness.
-And, to light a fire for warmth.
+If you are outdoors in boreal forest biomes worldwide, protecting yourself against wind and wetness is paramount.
+And to light a fire for warmth.
 The necessary firewood should be dry to burn hotter and with less smoke.
-But if you are out in the woods, how do you know if your firewood is sufficiently dry or not?
+But if you are out in the woods, how do you know if your firewood is sufficiently dry?

 Moisture testing methods

-Literature, see this link hereis proposing four different methods of determining if firewood is recommendable for lighting a fire.
+Literature, see this link, proposes four different methods of determining whether firewood is recommendable for lighting a fire.
+These are:

 1. Soap test